 The NHS number MUST be used whenever it is available as this is the unique patient identifier.
 In addition, the full forename, surname and date of birth MUST be given.

-The GMC, NMC or Physician Associate (PA) number is the unique sample taker identifier, or PIN code.
+The GMC, NMC or Physician Associate (PA) number is the unique sample taker identifier or PIN code.
 This information MUST be provided on all request forms.
 The sample taker name should also be printed clearly.
-If a PIN code is not given, is illegible or the sample taker is not registered on the CSTD, this is reportable to the Screening & Immunisation Team so that enquiries can be made to determine if the sample taker is validated to take cervical samples.
+If a PIN code is not given, is illegible or the sample taker is not registered on the CSTD, this is reportable to the Screening & Immunisation Team so that enquiries can be made to determine if the sample taker is validated to take cervical screening samples.

-(Last reviewed December 2018)
+(Last reviewed August 2021)